spekframework/spek/docs/gherkin.md

 - `And`: Can be used as an alternative to additional `Given`, `When`, or `Then` steps.

 ## Scope values
-The default caching mode for `memoized` is `CachingMode.GROUP`, which means that every scenario will have a unique instance.
+The default caching mode for `memoized` is `CachingMode.EACH_GROUP`, which means that every scenario will have a unique instance.

 ## Best practices
 ### Validating a side-effect